 Purchase and Sale of Fund Shares: You may purchase and redeem shares of the Fund on any day that the New York Stock Exchange is open.
 Redemption requests may be made in writing, by telephone, or through a financial intermediary and will be paid by ACH, check or wire transfer.
 Use of the Fund's Automatic Investment Plan can lower these requirements.
-The Fund or its adviser may waive any investment minimum:
+The Fund or its adviser may waive any investment minimum and the investment minimums will be waived for Class I shares purchased through certain brokerage accounts:

 Minimum Investment

-Initial Initial Subsequent Subsequent Regular Retirement Regular Retirement Accounts Accounts Accounts
+Class Initial Regular Accounts Initial Retirement Accounts Subsequent Regular Accounts Subsequent Retirement Accounts

+A \$5,000 \$250 \$500 \$50

-\$5,000 \$5,000 \$500 \$50
+I \$5,000 \$5,000 \$500 \$50

-Tax Information: Dividends and capital gain distributions you receive from the Fund, whether you reinvest your distributions in additional Fund shares or receive them in cash, are taxable to you at either ordinary income or capital gains tax rates unless you are investing through a tax-exempt or tax-deferred plan such as an IRA or 401(k) plan.
+Tax Information: Dividends and capital gain distributions you receive from the Fund, whether you reinvest your distributions in additional Fund shares or receive them in cash, are generally taxable to you at either ordinary income or capital gains tax rates unless you are investing through a tax-exempt or tax-deferred plan such as an IRA or 401(k) plan.
 However, these dividend and capital gain distributions may be taxable as ordinary income upon their eventual withdrawal from tax-deferred plans.